 The mechanic then gives them a price and this is the bit I don't understand...

 ...
 Many of them just accept it without shopping around at other garages to see what price they would charge.

 Most People Are Overcharged For Car Tyre Puncture Repairs

-Please don’t become one of those people who get regularly over charged for tyre repairs.
+Please don't become one of those people in 2016 who gets overcharged for a tyre repair.